Answered By: Reference Staff Last Updated: Feb 25, 2017 Views: 238

-- "Walk-in" copies are exempt from being requested.
+- "Lucky Day" copies are exempt from being requested.
 A few copies of each new title may be assigned as walk-in copies, so that some of the new titles will almost always be available when you visit the library.
 If you want one of these titles and it is checked in at a library branch, the best way to get it is to go to the library right away.

 - The McNaughton Collection of the Mendocino Public Library (see below).

 - Bookmobile of the Mendocino Public Library does not allow any title to be placed on hold/requested.